 In addition all trainee teachers will be assessed against the standards and all NQTs will be assessed (in a different context to trainee teachers) against the standards at the end of their induction.

 Post threshold standards will only apply to teachers who reached M6 on 1 September 2012 and for whom moving to or progression within decisions will be made by 31 October 2013.
 These will be replaced by a new simpler criteria determined in your schools' pay policy.

-Teachers who intend to apply for threshold will be assessed against the post threshold standards, based solely on the outcomes of their last two performance reviews/appraisals which must demonstrate evidence of having met all 10 of the post threshold standards.
+Teachers who intend to apply in round 13 (final round using current standards) for threshold will be assessed against the post threshold standards, based solely on the outcomes of their last two performance reviews/appraisals which must demonstrate evidence of having met all 10 of the post threshold standards.
 As such teachers paid on scales M5 and M6 need to take into consideration the collection of relevant evidence, if they wish to be considered (within a two year period) for post threshold assessment.

 To achieve CLT status, people are specifically judged on the 12 CLT standards.
 Teachers can not be on the main pay scale to be eligible, so in order to qualify it makes sense to integrate the CLT standards with other requirements ie post threshold standards, as well as having taught in London state schools for four years and registered on the CLT website for two years.
 For more information on CLT status go to the CLT website.top